-Attendance, Respect, and Academic Integrity
+Attendance and Academic Integrity

 Most all of what you will be tested on in this course will be taken from lectures, presentations, and discussions from class.
 This means that regular class attendance is both very important and expected of everyone enrolled in the course.
+Students who attend less than 70% of class meetings have historically had great difficulty passing the course.
 Please be sure you are familiar with the regulations on course attendance and withdrawal as outlined on page 14 of the University Calendar.
 Note also that plagiarism and academic dishonesty are considered very serious academic offenses which can seriously and permanently impact your academic record and career.
 What constitutes such offenses and how they will be responded to, can be found in the University Calendar on page 14 under "Academic Integrity".

 Everyone learns more effectively in a respectful, safe and equitable learning environment, free from discrimination and harassment.
 I invite you to work with me to create a classroom space that fosters and promotes values of human dignity, equity, non-discrimination and respect for diversity.
-Please feel free to contact either myself, the Chair of the Sociology Department or the Human Rights and Equity Advisor, Megan Fogarty, if you have questions or concerns about equity in any class or in the StFX Community in general.
+Please feel free to contact either myself, the Chair of the Sociology Department or the Human Rights and Equity Director, Megan Fogarty, if you have questions or concerns about equity in any class or in the StFX Community in general.
 Megan can be contacted by email at mfogarty@stfx.ca or by telephone at 902-867-5306.

-Course materials are designed for use in Sociology 102.21 at StFX University only and are the property of the instructor, unless otherwise stated by the instructor.
+Course materials are designed for use in Sociology 102.21 at StFX University only and are the property of the instructor, unless indicated otherwise.
 Copying this material for distribution, online posting, or selling of this material to third parties without permission is subject to Canadian Copyright Law and is strictly prohibited.